Hidde-Heijnen/mlmi-vault/030 - Notes/General ML/Moments of a Probability Distribution.md

   - **Low Kurtosis ($\gamma_2 < 3$)**: Distribution has lighter tails and a flatter peak (platykurtic).
   - **Normal Kurtosis ($\gamma_2 = 3$)**: Distribution has tails similar to a normal distribution (mesokurtic).

+**excess kurtosis**: a statistical measure that describes the shape of a distribution’s tails relative to a normal distribution.
+- Since the kurtosis of the normal distribution is 3, and another distribution is 4. the excess kurtosis would be $4-3=1$

 ---
 ### Higher-Order Moments
 While the first four moments are most commonly used, higher-order moments can provide additional details about the distribution's shape: